Car-free movement: Urban design

-Advocacy groups
+Advocacy and activism groups

+Much of the modern organizing around the world for the reclaiming of the streets by pedestrians/cyclists has been community-led instead of government-led.

+United Kingdom

 The Campaign for Better Transport (formerly known as Transport2000) was formed in 1972 in Britain to challenge proposed cuts in the British rail network and since then has promoted public transport.

 Car Free Walks is a UK-based website encouraging walkers to use public transport to reach the start and end of walks, rather than using a car.

-Activism groups

 Road protests in the United Kingdom rose to prominence in the early 1990s in response to a major road building program both in urban communities and also rural areas.

 Reclaim the Streets, a movement formed in 1991 in London, "invaded" major roads, highway or freeway to stage parties.
 While this may obstruct the regular users of these spaces such as car drivers and public bus riders, the philosophy of RTS is that it is vehicle traffic, not pedestrians, who are causing the obstruction, and that by occupying the road they are in fact opening up public space.

+Belgium

 In Flanders, the organization Fietsersbond has called upon the government to ban tractor units in city centers.